THE HOLY ROSARY

 Pray one of the most beautiful and powerful devotions of all time, brimming with inspiring sacred art!

 I cannot even begin to describe just how helpful sacred art has been to my prayer life.
-What you may notice gradually, perhaps even imperceptibly, over time is that the sacred art will help you develop a stronger relationship with Our Lord, with Our Lady, and even with the saints.
+What I have noticed is that gradually over time, sometimes even imperceptibly, sacred art has helped me develop a stronger relationship with Our Lord, with Our Lady, and even with the saints.
 Just as we like to have pictures of our loved ones at our office desk when we cannot see them in person, similarly having sacred art in front of us when we pray can be very consoling and comforting.

 THE JOYFUL MYSTERIES